-Session Descriptions Social Studies Standards Career Preparedness Standards Common Core ELA Meeting One: Start a Business Students are introduced to the JA Company Program experience, explore ways to raise capital for their business venture, and analyze their personal strengths to help inform their individual roles in their company project.
-Students will: • Identify the JA Company Program overall objectives by reviewing the major milestones. • Describe the importance of setting goals and developing a vision as first steps toward entrepreneurial success. • Identify the roles and associated skill sets that are integral in a company structure.
-Assess personal strengths against the designated company roles to determine a potential business role. • Identify different means by which to raise capital for a start-up business. • Differentiate between facts and myths about entrepreneurs. • Reflect on personal and professional vision and set some immediate goals for becoming an entrepreneur.
-Econ 1 9-12a: Students will demonstrate how economic choices are made in a market economy in which markets and the actions of the government influence the production and distribution of goods and services.
-CRP1.
-Act as a responsible and contributing citizen and employee.
-CRP4.
-Communicate clearly and effectively and with reason.
-CRP10.
-Plan education and career paths aligned to personal goals.
-CRP12.
-Work productively in teams while using cultural global competence.
-Grades 9-10 RI.9-10 2,4,6,7,10 SL.9-10.1-3 L.9-10.1,2,4,5,6 Grades 11-12 RI.11-12.
-2,4,6,7,10 SL.11-12.1-3 L.11-12.1,2,4,5,6 Meeting Two: Solve a Customer's Problem Students use creative problem solving to brainstorm ideas for a business service/product, with the goal of identifying their top choices to research.
+371 Company 110 gram Session Descriptions Social Studies Standards Connecticut CTE Standards Common Core ELA Meeting One: Start a Business Students are introduced to the JA Company Program experience, explore ways to raise capital for their business venture, and analyze their personal strengths to help inform their individual roles in their company project.
+Students will: Identify the JA Company Program overall objectives by reviewing the major milestones.
+Describe the importance of setting goals and developing a vision as first steps toward entrepreneurial success.
+Identify the roles and associated skill sets that are integral in a company structure.
+Assess personal strengths against the designated company roles to determine a potential business role.
+Identify different means by which to raise capital for a start-up business.
+Differentiate between facts and myths about entrepreneurs.
+Reflect on personal and professional vision and set some immediate goals for becoming an entrepreneur.
+ECO 9-12.1 Analyze how incentives influence choices that may result in policies with a range of costs and benefits for different groups.
+Personal Finance B 4.
+Analyze how career choice, education, and skills affect income and goal attainment.
+Cooperative Work Education D 20.
+Describe and use communication, mathematical, and technical skills to solve problems.
+E 23.
+Define methods for goal-setting and achieving clearly-defined goals.
+E 27.
+Describe the concepts of entrepreneurship.
+E 28.
+Compare and contrast the advantages and disadvantages of the various types of business ownership.
+Grades 9-10 RI.9-10 2,.4,6,7,10 SL.9-10.1-3 L.9-10.1,2,4,5,6 Grades 11-12 RI.11-12.
+2,.4,6,7,10 SL.11-12.
+1-3 L.11-12.1,2,4,5,6 Meeting Two: Solve a Customer's Problem Students use creative problem solving to brainstorm ideas for a business service/product, with the goal of identifying their top choices to research.
 Students will: Describe how brainstorming several ideas and then picking the best option will lead to creative problem solving.
 Describe the Design Thinking model and the steps involved in the process.
 Describe the advantages of applying the Design Thinking model to new ideas or problem solving.
 Describe the Empathize, Define, and Ideate steps in the Design Thinking model.
 Apply the Empathize, Define, and Ideate steps of the Design Thinking model to identify a customer need and some plausible solutions.
-FL.1.9-12 1.a Practice decision-making strategies when it comes to their transportation, house buying/renting, education, career, and financing options.
-CRP1.
-Act as a responsible and contributing citizen and employee.
-CRP4.
-Communicate clearly and effectively and with reason.
-CRP6.
-Demonstrate creativity and innovation.
-CRP7.
-Employ valid and reliable research strategies.
-CRP10.
-Plan education and career paths aligned to personal goals.
-CRP12.
-Work productively in teams while using cultural global competence.
-Grades 9-10 RI.9-10 2,4,7,10 W. 9-10 4 SL.9-10.1-5 L.9-10.1,2,4,5,6 Grades 11-12 RI.11-12 2,4,6,7,10 W.11-12 4 SL11-12.1-3 L.11-12.1-2
+ECO 9-12.1 Analyze how incentives influence choices that may result in policies with a range of costs and benefits for different groups.
+Cooperative Work Education C 19.
+Explain problem solving and critical thinking skills.
+D 20.
+Describe and use communication, mathematical, and technical skills to solve problems.
+Grades 9-10 RI.9-10 2,4,7,10 W. 9-10 4 SL.9-10.1-5 L.9-10.1,2,4,5,6 Grades 11-12 RI.11-12 2,.4,6,7,10 W.11-12 4 SL11-12.1-3 L.11-12.1-2